 Meet the Sophic Team

-Scott Mishler, PhD
+Scott Mishler, PhD, AHFP

 Human Factors Specialist